-The quarterly trend in working capital is primarily driven by movements in cash from the Company's financing activities and exploration and evaluation spending.
+The quarterly trend in working capital is primarily driven by movements in cash from the Company's financing activities, corporate overhead, general working capital, reclamation costs and exploration and evaluation spending.
 The quarterly trend in total assets is primarily driven by the investment in exploration and evaluation assets from the capitalization of exploration and evaluation costs.
+Additionally, the trend reflects the impact of the impairment charge recognized during the period.